 Want to know more?

 The results of Kantar’s CX+ 2020 are available now.
-If you want to learn more about who is leading the ranking in Retail (our first category to launch), we would like to invite you to join our webinar on July 15.
-Secure your seat here.
+If you want to learn more about who is leading the ranking in Retail (our first category to launch), we would like to invite you to watch our webinar on demand.